mouli-dutta/Puzzle-Game/README.md

 # 🚀 Space Puzzle - Astronaut's Journey to Earth

-A premium 3D web-based puzzle game built with vanilla JavaScript and Three.js where you guide an astronaut through space to reach Earth.
-Features stunning 3D graphics, 12 challenging levels, a coin & hint system, and full mobile/tablet support!
+A 3D web-based puzzle game built with vanilla JavaScript and Three.js where you guide an astronaut through space to reach Earth.

-## ⚡ Quick Start (No Installation Required!)

-1. **Double-click** `index.html`
-2. **Play!** The game opens in your browser immediately

-That's it!
-No Node.js, no npm, no installation needed.

 ## 🎮 Game Description